-Beneficiaries of inactive members receive a lump sum payment of any balance in the member's account.
-If the beneficiary is an eligible spouse, the spouse may choose between the lump sum payment or a death benefit of \$3,000 plus a monthly surviving spouse pension.
+Beneficiaries of inactive non-vested members receive a lump sum payment of any balance in the member's account including interest.
+If the beneficiary is an eligible spouse of an inactive vested member age 55 or older, the spouse may choose between the lump sum payment or a death benefit of \$3,000 plus a monthly surviving spouse pension.
 Beneficiaries of retired members receive a \$3,000 death benefit.
 Eligible spouses also receive a surviving spouse pension.